B BarPrepPlay

 Comparative Fault

-Pure: Recover reduced %.
-Modified: >50% fault = nothing.
-Contributory: Any fault = total bar.
-FL 2023: Modified (51% bar) with exceptions: (1) D intoxicated = pure; (2) Med mal = pure.
+Pure: Plaintiff recovers reduced damages.
+Modified: Plaintiff is barred after the jurisdiction-specific fault threshold.
+Contributory: Any plaintiff fault is a total bar.
 On the exam, treat this as a checklist heading: state the governing rule first, name the trigger or element that matters, and then tie the facts to each part before moving to the next doctrine.

 Section sources